 Hotels in Plaka

 Built in the picturesque area of Plaka, Aretis home is a fully equipped Cycladic house with a spacious interior and great facilities.
-This is a great place to stay in Milos if you want to combine a calm atmosphere with the convenience of having all the local facilities at a short distance.
+This is a great place to stay if you want to combine a calm atmosphere with the convenience of having all the local facilities at a short distance.

 Things To See And Do In Plaka